-The Newman lineage of the tree now extends through 20 generations, starting with Robert Newman of St. Thomas's, Salisbury, who died in 1402 and currently ending with Holly May Newman who arrived in this world on 16th December 2000.
+The Newman lineage of the tree now extends through 20 generations, starting with Robert Newman of St. Thomas's, Salisbury, who died in 1402 and currently ending with Daniel and Lachlan Newman-Ferme who were born in 2007.
 If we assume that Robert Newman was born around 1350, then we can calculate that the family's average generation period is 32.5 years (a little longer than one might have expected).

 From 1610 to 1799 several generations in at least two branches of the family lived in grand style.
-Richard Newman appears to have acquired Sparkford Manor along with the estates of North Cadbury and South Cadbury in 1610 (at the extraordinarily young age of 26), and Evercreech Park in 1653.
-His son Colonel Richard Newman went on to purchase Fifehead Manor in 1660.
-Fifehead Manor and Evercreech Park were passed down through the line of Col. Richard Newman's eldest son (Richard), Fifehead being sold in 1747 on the death of Sir Samwell Newman and Evercreech in 1773.
-Sparkford and the Cadbury estates were passed down through the line of Col. Richard Newman's youngest son, Francis Holles Newman, Sparkford being sold in 1793 and Cadbury estate in 1799 (or perhaps 1790), both being sold to pay the debts of Francis Newman, who was "committed for crime to the High Court" before making a new life for himself in America*.
+Richard Newman (d.1664) appears to have acquired Sparkford Manor, while his son Richard Newman (d.1695), who became a wealthy London lawyer, procured the estates of Evercreech Park in 1657, Fifehead Manor around 1660, and both North Cadbury and South Cadbury in 1685.
+Fifehead Manor and Evercreech Park were passed down through the line of Richard's eldest son (Richard of Evercreech), Fifehead being sold in 1747 on the death of Sir Samwell Newman, and Evercreech in 1773.
+Sparkford and the Cadbury estates were passed down through the line of Richard's youngest son, Francis Holles Newman, Sparkford and the Cadbury estate being taken over around 1795 by the Bennett family who had purchased the inheritance of Richard's g-g-grandson Francis Newman who left his wife and absconded to America where he established a new and vibrant Newman descendency.
+This Francis was reputed to have been committed for crimes to the High Court, but the records reveal that it was his uncle Frank Newman, whose egregious behaviour scandalised the neighbourhood in the 1770s, and who was convicted by Court of King's Bench of perverting the course of justice in abuse of his office of Justice of the Peace.

 With no estates or fortune to support him, Francis Holles Newman's great-great-grandson Edwin Newman (my great-great-grandfather) took the family into business and the professions by establishing a firm of solicitors in Yeovil, (Somerset) in the mid 1800s.
 He chose as his partner my other great great-grandfather Francis Paynter whose grandson James took over the firm after Edwin's death.
 I suspect that some of Edwin's many sons may also have worked for the firm; certainly my grandfather Walter Ernest Newman did so, as described elsewhere in these pages in an interesting story which takes us far from Somerset to the wilds of Northumberland!

-100 years ago there was a propensity for large families.
+In the19th century, there was a propensity for large families.
 My great-grandfather, Walter Newman (the soldier) and my great-grandmother Henrietta Newman were two of 12 children born to Edwin (the solicitor).
-Yet there do not seem to be multitudes of Newmans descending from them, and the only living relatives carrying the Newman name that I know are my sister (who now lives in Greece) and my children, and John Newman (and his family) in the UK.
-Several branches of the family emigrated - some to America, some to Canada and some to Australia and some to New Zealand.
+Yet there do not seem to be multitudes of extant Newmans descending from them.
+Among the few living relatives carrying the Newman name that I know are my sister (who now lives in Greece) and my children, the family of John Newman in the UK and the descendants of Arthur Newman living in Australia.
+Several branches of the family emigrated - some to America, some to Canada, some to Australia and some to New Zealand.
 Indeed, my own branch moved to Australia in 1970, where my three offspring now live.

 As explained on a separate "dedication" page, I have dedicated this web-site to my father Harold Ernest Montague Newman, who at present has no other headstone to be remembered by.